Alerts keep you in touch with what's happening in Microsoft Intune.

 How alerts work

 Alerts are generated based on alert types, a set of preconfigured rules built into Intune.
-For example, the alert type Cloud storage has 10% or less free space alerts you when you are running out of space to store your apps in the cloud.
-You can enable or disable, and configure properties for each alert type.
+For example, the alert type, Cloud storage has 10% or less free space, alerts you when you are running out of space to store your apps in the cloud.
+You can enable or disable alert types and configure properties for each alert type.
 For example, using the above alert type, you can configure: